ayeshag7/Gapminder-Data-Science-Project/README.md

 * Data Cleaning
 * Data Normalization
 * Indicator Selection
-  *Pearson Correlation Coefficient to find the pairwise correlation of all indicators*
+  * Pearson Correlation Coefficient to find the pairwise correlation of all indicators
 * Average Calculation
 * Weight Distribution
 * Calculation of weighted averages
-* Calculation of Aggregate Averages of all pillars *Determining Indicators' Impact based on Correlation,* *Data Anomalies*
+* Calculation of Aggregate Averages of all pillars
+  * Determining Indicators' Impact based on Correlation
+  * Data Anomalies
 * Calculating Final Rankings.

 ### For further information and key findings please read the Project Report (PDF File) in the code section.